{/*

 ● Registering your business with Google

-There are so many other intricate points to SEO, so it’s essential to familiarise yourself with it throughout your journey as a webmaster.
+There are so many other intricate points to SEO, so familiarizing yourself with it throughout your journey as a webmaster is essential.

-That’s why beginners benefit so much from using an SEO-friendly website builder that turns optimizing your website into something akin to a checklist.
+That’s why beginners benefit so much from using an SEO-friendly website builder that optimizes your website into something akin to a checklist.
 Some of our favorites include:

 ● GoDaddy